Santa Clara, Utah: History

-In 1854, Jacob Hamblin was called by Brigham Young to serve a mission to the southern Paiute and settled at Santa Clara in the vicinity of the modern city of St. George, Utah.
-The town is among the oldest in the area.
+In 1854, Jacob Hamblin (1819–1886), was called by Latter-day Saints Church Church patriarch Brigham Young (1801–1877), in the capital city of Salt Lake City, to serve a mission to the southern Paiute native areas of the recently organized old federal Utah Territory (1850–1896), and settled in the southwestern corner then of the Territory at Santa Clara, in the vicinity of the modern city of St. George, Utah.
+The town is among the oldest in the area and the state.